 The acquisition was definitely a good move.
 Back then WooCommerce already powered 30 percent of all online shops and was an overall clear favorite in the WordPress community.
 It has only grown more popular since then, and is the go-to choice for many ecommerce sites.

-So, for those who are not familiar with the plugin yet (like me) it’s about high time we took a closer look, don’t you think?
+So, for those who are not familiar with the plugin yet, it’s about high time we took a closer look, don’t you think?
 That’s exactly what we will do.
 In this beginner tutorial, you will learn more about WooCommerce, how to use it and what it can do for your online shop.

 WooThemes, the makers of WooCommerce, was founded in 2008.
-Their flagship ecommerce plugin that we know today originally started off as a fork of Jigoshop and quickly became the cornerstone of their business with impressive download numbers growing every year (more than 7 million in 2015).
+Their flagship ecommerce plugin that we know today originally started off as a fork of Jigoshop and quickly became the cornerstone of their business.
+Download numbers continued to grow every year.
+By now, the plugin has over 150 million total downloads.

 Pretty impressive for one plugin, right?
 So, what makes WooCommerce so successful?

-Well, it enables users to create and have complete control over an entire online shop and it does so in style.
+- It enables users to create and have complete control over an entire online shop and it does so in style.

-Apart from that, it sports highly configurable shipping options ranging from worldwide to single countries and is capable of dealing with dropshipping.
+- It sports highly configurable shipping options ranging from worldwide to single countries and is capable of dealing with dropshipping.

-Payment options include credit cards, PayPal, bank transfers and cash and it works with payment gateways like Stripe, Authorize.net and Amazon Payments.
+- Payment options include credit cards, PayPal, bank transfers, and cash and it works with payment gateways like Stripe, Authorize.net and Amazon Payments.

 Just like any other plugin, you can download and install WooCommerce via the Add New button in the Plugins menu.